Climbing (Climbing Wall and Related Activities)

 • All of the providers must follow the Ontario Building Code Act, and all applicable By-Laws and Regulations.

-• All of the climbing equipment must be installed by a qualified professional (e.g., instructor/ provider).
+• All of the climbing equipment must be installed by a qualified professional (e.g., Qualified Instructor/Outside Activity Provider).
 The initial installation of the climbing equipment must be inspected by qualified personnel upon completion of the installation, and at least once a year thereafter by qualified climbing inspection personnel.
 This inspection must be documented with a written report.
 Necessary changes noted in the report must be addressed.

 • When running takes place off school site for a warm up: